-- The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3): - Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-21)

 John Muir Elementary families are an energetic group who look for ways to make our school a more equitable and enriched experience for each of our students.
-The most visible organizations include our SSC (School Site Council), PTA (Parent Teacher Association), our ELAC (English Learners Advisory Council), Spanish Language Parents Group, and our AAU (African American Union).
+The most visible organizations include our SSC (School Site Council), PTA (Parent Teacher Association), our ELAC (English Learners Advisory Council), and Spanish Language Parents Group.
 Equally important, and assuredly less visible, are all of the supportive volunteers who work in the classrooms, chaperone field trips, share their expertise or their language and culture with our students, find outside sources to further academic enrichment and support, or simply create a consistent expectation and space where students can do homework and daily reading.

 The John Muir PTA and parent groups actively support our school by planning community-wide celebrations, organizing fund (and fun) raising activities, and providing hours of volunteer support in our classrooms.
-Meetings are generally held second Wednesday of the month at 6:30 p.m. with child care provided.
-The English Learners Advisory Council meets quarterly on Wednesday mornings at 8:30 a.m.
-Everyone is welcome, and translation is provided.
-The African American Union meets on the first Thursday of each month at 6:30 p.m.
-Our Spanish Language Parents Group meets the last Friday of the month at 8:30am.
+Meetings are generally held the first Wednesday of the month at 3:30 p.m.
+The English Learners Advisory Council meets at least quarterly on Monday afternoons at 3:00 a.m.
+Everyone is welcome, and interpretation is provided.
 Check local calendar for specifics.
 Parent and community volunteers are welcome and encouraged in our classrooms.
 Once trained and cleared by the school office, teachers coordinate classroom volunteers and field trip chaperones.